hossein5inq/workwell/docs/api.md

 The `company_id` can be used to interact with all company’s users such as broadcasting a push notification, posting on the global timeline, etc.

+`site` is a organizational unit in a company, it can correspond to an office, a building or a entire country division.
+Some examples can be "Workwell Paris Office", "Workwell France", etc. A user must belong to a site.
+In case of work travel, the user's site can change though.

+The `site_id` can be used to interact with all site’s users such as broadcasting a push notification, posting on the site timeline, etc.
 <!--
 ## <a name="timeline-all-users"></a>Post on timeline of all users of a company